 Connections

 The 4-7-8 breath is part of the broader family of pranayama practices that use breath ratio to shift the nervous system.
+It sits in the broader family of slow-breathing techniques studied by Brown & Gerbarg — including coherent breathing (5.5 breaths per minute) and resonant breathing — which share the same vagal-tone mechanism.
 It pairs naturally with nadi shodhana (alternate nostril breathing) as a calming sequence — do nadi shodhana first, then 4-7-8 — and with meditation as a settling practice before sitting.
 For anyone working with anxiety or insomnia, it complements dinacharya (Ayurvedic daily routine) bedtime practices.

 Further Reading